To get on board, each passenger must present the following documentation, as per the current requirements of the immigration authorities:

 Animales domésticos - Ministerio de Relaciones Exteriores de Uruguay

 With respect to the company, there is no additional cost for pets.
 If you travel by car, the pet may stay in the vehicle, or in the dog kennels that are conditioned in the ship’s hold.
 If you travel in one of our ships without a hold, you must bring your own kennel if your dog is large, or simply a travel bag in the case of small pets.
-Please note that, according to Uruguayan legislation, pets traveling by bus must travel in the hold, which you must consider if your journey has a transfer.

 Visually impaired passengers with one guide dog, will be given special consideration always respecting all other passengers.